supposedly/dialect-museum/README.md

 ###### **Not**

 Don't do h6, kids.
-These poor headings are crying for help at this point.
+These poor headings.

 This just negates whatever its `value` is.
 You can use it anywhere at runtime, but the type system will yell at you on the TypeScript side of things because `'not'` isn't officially a sanctioned type of `match:`.
 You can write